 - Eat Seasonal Foods.
 Many nutrients that your body lacks in the winter can be found in seasonal foods, like brightly colored vegetables and fruits.

 It is important to contact a healthcare provider for diagnosis and treatment of Seasonal Affective Disorder and other types of depression.
-If you think that you or someone you know is depressed, please contact Student Counseling Service for a confidential consultation at 773.702.9800.
+If you think that you or someone you know is depressed, please contact UChicago Student Wellness for a confidential consultation at 773.702.9800.